 The last thing any dog owner will like to see when cleaning up after their furry friend is poop encased in a membrane.
-The best dog poop has a firm texture, slightly moist but easy to pick up.
+Healthy dog poop has a firm texture, slightly moist but easy to pick up.

 However, there could be trouble in paradise if your dog’s turd is covered in a jelly-like substance.
 Fortunately, a dog’s fecal matter offers essential information that can determine if the dog is healthy or sick.